emtpb/mca/docs/block_guide.rst

 convenience functions provided by the :ref:`validator` module for example checking the data type to be :class:`.Signal` , units of the metadata, compatible abscissa intervals.
-The motivation behind validating the units of the metadata can be explained by two perspectives.
-For example there is an adder block with two inputs which adds the ordinates of the two input signals and puts another signal on the output.

 The validating of parameters is mostly handled by the parameters classes themself (data type, range of integer and floats, ...).
 However in some cases